-In the fall of 2016, Ms. Vedvig co-authored “Forced Into Breaking the Law - the Criminalization of Homelessness in Connecticut” through the Allard K. Lowenstein International Human Rights Clinic at Yale Law School.
+- Co-Author, “Forced into Breaking the Law: the Criminalization of Homelessness in Connecticut,” Allard K. Lowenstein International Human Rights Clinic (2016)